-Lets get one thing clear straight away.
+Let’s get one thing clear straight away.
 The Testofuel supplement does not have any studies/research to prove it works.
-When they claim they have clinically studies what they mean is the ingredients they supposedly use in their supplement are clinically proven to boost T levels which is somewhat true.
+When they claim they have clinical studies what they mean is the ingredients they supposedly use in their supplement are clinically proven to boost T levels which is somewhat true.
 But no study has been done on the actual Testofuel product itself.

 The natural ingredients they claim to use are Oyster Extract , Vitamin D, D-aspartic acid (DAA), vitamin k2, Ginseng, Fenugreek , Magnesium and vitamin b6.
 Each of these ingredients will be discussed more below.

-The main reason Testofuel has become so popular is because it is sold via an affiliate program.
+The main reason Testofuel has become so popular is that it is sold via an affiliate program.
 Meaning promoters of the product receive a commission if they sell the product.
 This is why you will see many testosterone enhancement websites recommended testsofuel.
-Now lets have look at the cost, pros and cons of purchasing Testfuel.
+Now let’s have look at the cost, pros, and cons of purchasing Testofuel.